Assessment

 - You should use this Quarto document template (right-click and download).
 For the submission, please render the Quarto file to PDF (I suggest trying this as soon as you download the file, to ensure you have all the necessary software for rendering to PDF).

 - Every student should submit.
-Your submission should include the Group Project output or link to it (we will discard the similarity ratings on Turnitin).
+Your submission should include the same Group Project output or link to it (we will discard the similarity ratings on Turnitin).

 - If you are unsure about anything, please post a question on Piazza.